-The ALS Ice Bucket Challenge was started by just a few friends and family members of ALS patients in the summer of 2014.
+The ALS Ice Bucket Challenge was started by Pete Frates and Pat Quinn in the summer of 2014.
 As people took part and challenged others to do the same, the movement spread exponentially, growing into a worldwide event.
 More than 17 million people took part, and $115 million was donated to the ALS Association to combat the disease.

 Nationally, the Ice Bucket Challenge made a huge impact on research, and we’ve been able to fund groundbreaking projects thanks to you:

 Many thanks to everyone who donated to the Ice Bucket Challenge, and who continue to support our mission.
 We could not do this without you!

 The Ice Bucket Challenge was only the beginning!
 We’re challenging you to continue the movement, and continue making a difference in the lives of those living with ALS.
 There are many ways to get involved, from creating a fundraiser of your own, to donating directly, or volunteering your time for the cause through advocacy, event assistance, and more.
 Pick your option below!